JakeTurner616/FirGirl-Repack-List/README.md

 `RepackUpdater.sh` needs to be ran as a root/elevated user.

 # script.sh Limitations
-`script.sh` takes a long time.
+`script.sh` takes a very long time to extract magnet links.
 It creates and filters through a list of nearly 3000 links, all need to be pulled from the source of a parent file, and searched through individually.
 `script.sh` needs to be ran as a root/elevated user.